xrex-stone/modern-data-stack-lab/README.md

 # rename .env.sample to .env in ./extrac_load and make sure if database variables is correct
 meltano run mydb target-postgres
+# add mydb-transformtion in pipeline to see what's different in warehouse
+meltano run mydb mydb-transformtion target-postgres

 ```